Regis College Post Traditional Programs

 Curriculum

-Regardless of format, each course offered through the School for Professional Advancement focuses on course objectives, required learning activities, and outcome evaluation.
+Regardless of format, each course offered through our post traditional programs focuses on course objectives, required learning activities, and outcome evaluation.
 Close attention is given to the integration of theory and practice, as well as the opportunity to develop skills and abilities that prepare students for changing demands of the workplace.

-Because effective written and oral communication skills are essential in both occupational and academic environments, the School for Professional Advancement emphasizes the development of these skills.
+Because effective written and oral communication skills are essential in both occupational and academic environments, we emphasize the development of these skills.

 Faculty